aosabook/500lines/web-server/web-server.markdown

 most people won't want to edit the source of their web server in order to add new functionality.
-To save them from having to do so, servers have from the start supported a mechanism called the Common Gateway Interface (CGI), which provides a standard way for a web server to run an external program in order to satisfy a request.
+To save them from having to do so, servers have always supported a mechanism called the Common Gateway Interface (CGI), which provides a standard way for a web server to run an external program in order to satisfy a request.